Restaurants in Montreal

 Telephone: 514 271 3095

-Although a micro-brewery, Reservoir is developing a name as the best value restaurant in the city, combining perfectly fresh ingredients with inventive recipes from the fertile imagination of Chef Samuel Pinard.
 The brunch has been described by one critic as 'the most interesting (and for my money, the best) brunch experience in town'.
-The evenings are naturally a bit lively - this is a microbrewery after all - but this is no way detracts from the dining experience.
+The evenings are naturally a bit lively but this in no way detracts from the dining experience.

 Address: 9 Duluth E.